HollowMan6/Lanck-Face-Recognition-Lock-Competition-Backend-Code/README.md

 * **Server Side**:

-Use screen window manager to always run [receive.py](./Server/receive.py) in the background.
+Use Screen window manager to always run [receive.py](./Server/receive.py) in the background.
 The script receives the input request, receives the photos and puts them in the specified folder, and starts training automatically after receiving.
 When the recognition request is received, the picture is accepted, the recognition is carried out, and the data is returned.
 Refer to the source code specifically.

 [WXMsgReceive.py](./Server/WXMsgReceive.py) is the receipt of data from the Wechat applet.